Four Tips For Getting Strong Teacher Recommendations

 Here are some tips to help you get the best possible recommendations from your teachers.

 - Decide which teachers you should ask.
-Recommendations for college serve several purposes.
-Besides giving the admissions counselors a sense of you as a person, they also provide specific information on your academic strengths and abilities.
+The primary purpose of the teacher recommendation is to provide specific information of you as a student–it will focus on your academic strengths, attitude, and potential.
 When deciding which two academic teachers to ask for recommendations, don’t just think about the grades you received.
 Instead, you should consider the amount of effort you put into your classes and the sort of interactions you had with your teachers and peers.
 For instance, if you received an A in a history class but you never spoke up or talked with your history instructor, the teacher may not be able to give much detail about your strengths as a student.
 If you progressed from a B to an A in history by organizing a study group and checking in with your teacher about essay drafts before finalizing them, your teacher will have a lot more to say about your effort and perseverance as both a student and classmate.

 Ask the two academic teachers who can provide the most positive comments about your contributions and strengths.
 You may hear that it is best to get one recommendation from English, social studies or language, and another from math or science because it gives colleges a sense of your more technical side as well as your writing and critical thinking abilities.
 If you are applying to engineering or science, it is important to have one of your recommendations come from a math or science teacher.
 However, if your interests lie elsewhere, choose the two teachers who will be most complimentary of you regardless of academic subject.
 Please reach out to us to discuss the pros and cons of your options.